 Pretty genius, right?
 Not only did they get the initial user excited about the product, but they created a way to make them want to recommend the product to friends.

 Everything about the pages, from the headline to the prized and even the share tracker, was designed to draw customers in and want to play the game.

-And, seeing as how Harry’s was able to gather nearly 100,000 email addresses in one week, I’d say it worked.
+Not only did this tactic look good, it worked extremely effectively: Harry’s was able to gather nearly 100,000 email addresses in one week.

 Lesson learned?
-The best way to spread the word is to get your users to do it for you.
-Think of a strategy that encourages referrals, and alwasy make your page easy to share by including social sharing icons.
+The best way to spread the word is to get users to do it for you.
+Think of a strategy that encourages referrals, and always make your page easy to share by including social sharing icons.

 Use Social Media to Tease Your New Product Launch

-Social media’s is an awesome channel for promoting new products.
+Social media is an awesome channel for promoting new products.

-Do that by dropping hints, product teasers, exclusive previews, and sneak peaks.
+Do that by dropping hints about product teasers, exclusive previews, and sneak peeks.
 Ask your audience to add the conversation by guessing what they think the product is or even give feedback on color or size options, etc.